KeyCloak Credentials and Account

 Client authentication

-To secure the authentication flow and to authenticate the backend service with KeyCloak, the client needs to be set to confidential.
-This is also a requirement to enable a service account role.
-Enabling this will generate a client secret that will be used to authenticate the backend service with KeyCloak.
-By design, the client secret CANNOT BE CHANGED IN RUNTIME.
-This is because the backend needs to be able to perform operations on KeyCloak at any time.
-To rotate the client secret, the backend service needs to be stopped, and either the secret is changed externally inside the vault or use the CLI tool to input the new client secret.
+To secure the authentication flow and authenticate the backend service with (Keycloak), the client must be set to confidential.
+This is also required to enable a service account role.
+Enabling this generates a client secret, which is used to authenticate the backend service with Keycloak.
+By design, the client secret CANNOT BE CHANGED IN RUNTIME, as the backend must always be able to interact with Keycloak at any point.
+To rotate the client secret, the backend service must be stopped.
+The new secret can then be updated externally in the vault or entered manually using the CLI tool before restarting the service.

 The Cafe Variome Assistant tool can also rotate the secrets of an instance it manages.
 Refer to its documentation for more details.